Sabathia, homer-happy Yankees top Boston 8-1 for best record | New Country 923

-Not since the famed Bucky Dent playoff game in 1978 had the Yankees and Red Sox met so late in a season when they owned the two best marks in baseball.
+Not since the famed Bucky Dent playoff game in 1978 had the Yankees and Red Sox met so late in a season when they owned the two top marks in baseball, the Elias Sports Bureau said.
 Home runs decided this matchup, too, with Miguel Andujar also going deep for New York.

+“I mean, we’re a good club,” New York manager Aaron Boone said.
+“We’re a confident group, we know we can play with anyone.”

 Sabathia (5-3) helped end Boston’s four-game winning streak, less than a month from his 38th birthday.
-He gave up one run and six hits in seven innings.
+He gave up one run and six hits in seven innings, and improved to 6-0 in his last seven starts against the Red Sox.

+The big lefty bounded off the mound to field Mookie Betts’ tapper and throw him out to end his outing.
+Slowed by knee problems in the past, a pumped-up Sabathia kept in motion and jogged to the dugout.

+Betts and Andrew Benintendi hit consecutive doubles in the fifth for Boston’s run in the opener of a three-game series.

+“It’s important,” Betts said.
+“As long as we make it to the playoffs, anything can happen.”

-Steve Pearce, acquired a day earlier from Toronto, batted cleanup in his debut for Boston and doubled and singled off Sabathia.
-No matter, the big lefty improved to 6-0 in his last seven starts against Boston.
+Steve Pearce, acquired a day earlier from Toronto, batted cleanup in his debut for Boston.
+He doubled on the first pitch he saw and also singled off Sabathia.

+“I was actually kind of jittery my first at-bat, so it was good to get that out of the way,” Pearce said.

+“It would have been nice if we got the win, so that kind of overshadowed what I did at the plate.
+But I felt comfortable,” he said.
+“It was a great atmosphere.”

 Eduardo Rodriguez (9-3) gave up five early runs.
-Boston fell to 3-4 against their rivals this season, and 12 more games are left.
+Boston fell to 3-4 against its rivals this season, and 12 more games are left.

 Judge connected for his 21st homer, a two-run drive in the seventh off Justin Haley.
-Before the game, the former Fresno State players chatted for a while behind the cage during batting practice — the rookie reliever angrily kicked at the mound dirt as Judge circled the bases.
+The former Fresno State players eagerly chatted for a while behind the cage during batting practice — after facing each other for the first time in the majors, the rookie reliever angrily kicked at the mound dirt as Judge circled the bases.

+“We were really good friends, and it’s a joy to see him having success,” Judge said.
+“We respect the competition.
+He might strike me out tomorrow, and I’ll tip my cap to him, and it’ll be see you down the road.”

-Gleyber Torres tripled and scored on Andujar’s single in the second.
+Gleyber Torres hit his first career triple and scored on Andujar’s single in the second.
 Torres added a sacrifice fly in a four-run fourth, capped by back-to-back homers from Andujar and Bird.

 Bird added a solo drive in the eighth.
 The Yankees lead the majors with 131 home runs.